Scaling from Solo to Team: How to Build Your AI Agency Without Burning Out

 As your team grows, you'll face decisions about whether to promote existing team members into leadership roles or hire externally.
 Both approaches have merit, but the wrong choice can cause major disruption.

 Promote internally when: the person has demonstrated both technical competence and leadership qualities, they understand your culture and values deeply, and the move will motivate the broader team.
-The risk of external promotion is that you often lose a great individual contributor and gain a mediocre manager.
+The risk of internal promotion is that you often lose a great individual contributor and gain a mediocre manager.
 Be selective.

 Hire externally when: you need expertise or experience your current team doesn't have, you're entering a new service area, or you need fresh perspective and different ways of thinking.
 External hires at the leadership level bring broader experience but take longer to ramp up.